edwardsmith999/SimWrapPy/README.md

 The input changes to openFOAM works as follows:

-    Replace OpenFOAM

-    Currently support  'cell', 'domainsize',
+Currently support for  `cell`, `domainsize`,
-    'origin' and 'process' keywords with list of three values for each.
-The user can also specify the full OpenFOAM format in the slightly cumbersome but completely consistent form of nested dicts/lists, for example to set cells keyword = "blockMeshDict"
+`origin` and `process` keywords with list of three values for each.
+The user can also specify the full
+OpenFOAM format in the slightly cumbersome but completely consistent form of nested dicts/lists, for example to set cells

+    keyword = "blockMeshDict"
     keyvals = {"blocks":{"hex":["keep",[8,8,8],"keep","keep"]}}

-    where the "keep" keyword says to skip replacing values. also, to set processors
+where the "keep" keyword says to skip replacing values.
+Also, to set processors, we need to change `numberOfSubdomains` and `simpleCoeffs` in the input file.

     keyword = ["decomposeParDict", "decomposeParDict"]
     keyvals = [{"numberOfSubdomains":8},
                {"numberOfSubdomains":{simpleCoeffs:{"n":[2,2,2]}}}]

  ### LAMMPS input changes

- The LAMMPS input file can be adapted as follows,
+The LAMMPS input file can be adapted as follows:

-    Replace values in a file where
-    we find a keyword on the line.
+Replace values in a file where we find a keyword on the line.
 For example from LAMMPS (with random spacing):

     variable            maxy equal 2.0
     variable minz equal 0.0